PetaVision/OpenPV/docs/tutorial/basic/V1_LCA_tutorial.md

     > extractImagesOctave('data_batch_4.mat',4)
     > extractImagesOctave('data_batch_5.mat',5)
     > extractImagesOctave('test_batch.mat',0)
+    >
+    > quit

 ## 1.4.
-Combine the data_batches to make a master file
+Combine the data_batches to make a master file list

-Each run of extractImagesOctave produced a unique text file listing all the images in random order called 'randorder.txt'.
-If you wish to expand your training dataset to  include all of the training images, you can concatenate them by copying them to a common directory with different names (to avoid clobbering the files) and then doing:
+Each run of extractImagesOctave produced a unique text file listing all the images in random order called 'randorder.txt' in the directory where  If you wish to expand your training dataset to include all of the training images, you can concatenate them by copying them to a common directory with different names (to avoid clobbering the files).
+Say you made the output directory for you CIFAR images ~/mountData/dataset/CIFAR:

+    $ cd ~/mountData/dataset/CIFAR/
+    $ cp data_batch_1/randorder.txt ./rand1.txt
+    $ cp data_batch_2/randorder.txt ./rand2.txt
+    $ cp data_batch_3/randorder.txt ./rand3.txt
+    $ cp data_batch_4/randorder.txt ./rand4.txt
+    $ cp data_batch_5/randorder.txt ./rand5.txt
     $ cat *.txt > mixed_cifar.txt

 Congratulations!
 You now have a massive training dataset along with a test set that you will use in the next tutorial in creating a classifier.
 For now we are only concerned about using the dataset for unsupervised learning.

 # 2. The Params File